davchez/lab7report/README.md

 > Typed in: <br>
 > `cd lab 7`. <br>
 > `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` <br>
-> `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org junit.runner.JUnitCore ListExamplesTests` <br>
+> `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests` <br>
 > ListExamplesTester detected a time-out error on one of its tests, implying that there exists some form of forever loop or unbreakable code in ListExamples.

 <br>